gtiosclub/gtios.club/tutorials/guess-the-number/part2.md

 <p align="center"> <img id="finalLayout" src="../images/guess-the-number/finalLayout.png" align="center" style="max-width: 325px !important"> </p>

 Awesome!
 Now we have our view!
 If you run the application on the simulator, then you should be able to see the image above as the final layout on your phone!
-On the top left of XCode, **select iPhone X or iPhone 8 Plus** in the device/simulator dropdown and then press the **Play Button**.
+On the top left of Xcode, **select iPhone XR, iPhone XS or iPhone XS Max** in the device/simulator dropdown and then press the **Play Button**.

 <p align="center"> <img id="selectSimulatorPlay" src="../images/guess-the-number/selectSimulatorPlay.png" align="center" style="max-width: 75%"> </p>